nickyliux/nl_rigging_tools/README.md

 ## N-Rig

-This is a modular rigging system for Autodesk Maya.
-I have developed one in mel and one in maxscript for biped in production.
-The modular one is a challenge I really want to take, as a character rigger.
+It is another modular rigging tool for Autodesk Maya written in python.

+Around 2009, I started developing my own autorig.
+It was very simple

+It was I've been using one written for biped for many years in production.
+As a rigger it is always on my list to build my own modular one

 Core values of the system :
 - Intuitive:&emsp;Too many things at a time is scary.